4K1D3V/Pl-Hide-Pro/FAQ's.md

-### Q: **How do I give a group access to another/multiple groups?**
+### **How do I give a group access to another/multiple groups?**

-A: You'll need to assign every group under "included-groups:".
+You'll need to assign every group under "included-groups:".
 Meaning if you have ranks e.g.Admin, Moderator and Default, this is how you'd assign 2 groups to the group Admin:
 ```
   Admin:
     commands:
       - ban
-    group-mode-commands: whitelist
     tabcomplete:
       - ban
-    group-mode-tabcomplete: whitelist
     priority: 20
     included-groups:
       - default
       - Moderator
 ```
 **Note that groups are inherited recursively**.
 For example, if moderator also includes default, you don't have to inherit default for the Admin group as well.

-**Also the group modes are always taken from the parent group**

-So in this case if you assign the Admin group to a player the group modes of commands and tabcomplete will be switched to whitelist for default, Moderator and their inherited groups

 ***

-### Q: **How do my players get pl-hide group permissions?**
+### **How do my players get pl-hide group permissions?**

-A: By default everyone gets the group "default" regardless of whether you assign it or not.
+By default everyone gets the group "default" regardless of whether you assign it or not.
 Otherwise, you need to add the permission for example "**plhide.group.test**" to apply the group "Test".
 Be sure to not get confused with "pl-hide.group.test" as this could lead to failure.

 ***

-### Q: **What is a ```group mode```?**
+### **What is a ```group mode```?**

-A:If a group should block commands and remove these commands from the tab completion, set group-mode to blacklist.
+If a group should block commands and remove these commands from the tab completion, set group-mode to blacklist.

 Otherwise if group-mode is set to whitelist, only the listed commands will be executable and all not listed commands will be removed from the tabcomplete

 ***

+### **How to set the ```group mode```?**

+By default the group mode is whitelist.
+If you want to change it to blacklist, you have to give the player a permission:
+  For the commands it's plhide.blacklist.commands and for the tabcomplete it's plhide.blacklist.tabcomplete

+***

-### Q:**What is the operator ```~```?**
+### **What is the operator ```~```?**

-A:The operator ~ only works with whitelists
+The operator ~ only works with whitelists
 Examples:

 If you list "help ~" in the command list, /help can only be executed without its subarguments, "/ help ?" can't be executed.